Bira/octopus-carnival/_drafts/hells-rebels-06-part-01.md

 How long is "a while"?
 Adventure One tells us it's "the remainder of his natural life".
-Adventure Five avoids telling us anything at all even when the players read the full contract, which makes me think the retcon was already planned here.
-And Adventure Six retcons it and tells us he stays in Hell "until Ravounel becomes a free nation".
+Adventure Five avoids telling us anything at all even when the players read the full contract.
+And Adventure Six retcons all this and tells us he stays in Hell "until Ravounel becomes a free nation".

 That could potentially be _much longer_ than Barzilai's natural life... but hey, guess what the just did in the previous volume?
 They made Ravounel into a free